feinuosun/she-lab/_pages/home.md

     - label: "Learn about our research now"
       url: "https://feinuosun.github.io/she-lab/research/"
 excerpt:
   "Welcome to the Spatial Health Equity (SHE) lab led by Dr. Feinuo Sun at UTA.
 We are dedicated to addressing spatial disparities in population health outcomes, with a particular focus on chronic pain and its associated consequences such as disability and substance addiction.
-Our current research aims to understand the multifaceted spatial dimensions (e.g., rural/urban, natural environments, policies, and neighborhood features) that shape pain disparities at both individual and ecological levels.
+Our current research aims to understand the multifaceted spatial dimensions (e.g., rural/urban, natural environments, policies, and neighborhood features) that shape pain disparities at both individual and ecological levels."
-  Want to join us?
-Please contact feinuo.sun@uta.edu."
 ---

 {% include feature_row %}